 - Their analytics vendor only allows the company to view a sampled set of the data

-In both cases the company doesn’t have the information that it needs.
+In both cases, the company doesn’t have the information that it needs.

-Of course the first case entails even more serious consequences, especially if the company has been collecting linked or linkable personally identifiable information (PII) for advertising and marketing purposes.
+Of course, the first case entails even more serious consequences, especially if the company has been collecting linked or linkable personally identifiable information (PII) for advertising and marketing purposes.

-Which brings us to the next feature you should look for in a secure SaaS analytics tool.
+This brings us to the next feature you should look for in a secure SaaS analytics tool.

 It doesn’t take a rocket scientist to figure out that first-party data is the most valuable for marketers and advertisers – and for anyone using web analytics.